- 147.320 MHz + CTCSS 88.5 Hz FM / C4FM

 - 3750 kHz... used by the Salt Spring Amateur Radio Society Net.

-the frequency used by Ted VE7FND SK for many years for CW practice.
+As the frequency was used by Ted VE7FND SK for many years for CW practice,

-- Communications between PODs and non-amateurs on Salt Spring Island is on GMRS 15.
+- Communications between PODs and amateurs on Salt Spring Island

-people listening will increase the chance of messages being passed on to
+listening will increase the chance of messages being passed on to